Tutorial 2: Building Your Mission

 PRO TIP: If you haven't already, take a look at these examples of good mission design.

-7. Invite Scouts
+7. Add Scouts and Launch

 And for a comprehensive overview that shows what scouts see when they're invited to your mission, take a look at what scouts see on dscout's mobile app.
 For tips on how to manage your participants once your mission(s) launch, click on Tutorial 4 below.